MultiSafepay/docs/content/integrations/shopware.md

 order: 106
 hidden: false
 parentDoc: 62a9a54abde254065ee92a5c
-excerpt: "Free plugins to integrate MultiSafepay payment solutions with Shopware."
+excerpt: "Technical manuals for installing and configuring MultiSafepay's free plugins for Shopware."
 slug: 'shopware'
 ---